 Everything really is bigger in the Lone Star State, and visitors to Dallas-Fort Worth have a choice between two very different destinations.
-This part of north Texas is one of the largest metropolitan areas in the United States.
+This part of Texas is one of the largest metropolitan areas in the United States.
 "Big things happen here," they say, and they’re not wrong.

 When the old and the new began to infringe on each other’s patch, they came together to form the Dallas-Fort Worth Metroplex, a bustling hub larger than the states of Rhode Island and Connecticut combined.
 This means two downtowns, two art and cultural centers, and more restaurants than you could visit if you ate out twice a day for a year.